Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

+\DG{Together,} $b_{k}$ (frequency) and \LL{$g_{k}^0,\dots,g_{k}^J$ (gains)} carry the device index.
+The correspondence between the device indices and the subcarriers is represented by a bipartite graph with $N$ left nodes and $B$ right nodes. \LL{The $n$-th left node is connected with the $b$-th right node if device $n$ transmits on the $b$-th subcarrier.}

+\LL{\begin{definition} [Bipartite graph induced by active devices in the sparse OFDMA] The bipartite graph induced by the active devices in sparse OFDMA consists of $K$ left nodes, corresponding to $K$ active devices, and $B$ right nodes, corresponding to $B$ subcarriers, where the $k$-th left node is connected to the $b$-th right node if device $k$ transmits on subcarrier $b$. \end{definition}}

-The two design parameters $b_{k}$ (frequency) and $g_{k}$ (gain) play important roles.
-In particular, $g_{k}$ is used to carry the device index information.
-The frequency $b_{k}$ is designed to separate devices into different frequency bins.
-By design, the relationship between the device index and its transmit frequency is represented by a bipartite graph.
-In the bipartite graph, the devices represent left nodes and the $B$ frequency bins represent right nodes.
-Left node $i$ is connected with right node $j$ if device $i$ transmits at the $j$-th frequency bin.
-We call a frequency bin a \textit{zeroton}, \textit{singleton} or \textit{multiton}, if no device, a single device, or more than one device transmit at the frequency tone, respectively.
-Fig.~\ref{fig:bipartite} illustrates an example of bipartite graph with a total of $N=4$ devices, $K=3$ active devices, and $B = 5$ frequency bins.
-In the example, bin 0, 1 and 4 are zeroton bins, bin 3 is a singleton bin and bin 2 is a multiton bin.
+We call a subcarrier a \textit{zeroton}, \textit{singleton}, or \textit{multiton}, if no device, a single device, or multiple devices transmit on the subcarrier, respectively.
+Fig.~\ref{fig:bipartite} illustrates an example of bipartite graph with $B = 5$ subcarriers and $N=4$ devices, $K=3$ of which are active.
+In the example, subcarriers 0, 1, and 4 are zerotons, subcarrier 3 is a singleton, and subcarrier 2 is a multiton.

-When there is a single active device in the noiseless setting, the signaling of sparse OFDM consists of $\lceil \log N \rceil$ OFDM symbols.
+When there is a single active device in the noiseless setting, the signaling of sparse OFDMA consists of $\lceil \log N \rceil$ OFDM symbols.
 Therefore, the active device can be identified with code length of $O ((B+M) \log N )$ samples and computational complexity of $O(B ( \log B ) ( \log N ) )$.